theforeman/pulp_smart_proxy/README.md

 # pulp-smart-proxy

-A Pulp plugin to support hosting your own smrt.
+A Pulp plugin to support being a Foreman Smart Proxy.

 For more information, please see the [documentation](docs/index.md) or the [Pulp project page](https://pulpproject.org/).